WORKSHOPS

 Urban Free Sketching with Paul Cook

-Saturday, June 27, 1 to 4 pm
+Saturday, June 27, 12:30 to 3:30 pm

 In this free urban sketch workshop, participants will learn to combine waterproof ink and watercolor to capture city scenes in a friendly, three-hour session.
-No experience needed!

-Ages 10 to 70.
+For ages 10 and up.
 Limited to 14 participants.

 Registration required.